contagon/handbook/handbook/12-primary.md

 Parents are responsible to teach their children the gospel and help them live it (see [Doctrine and Covenants 68:25–28](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/68.25-28?lang=eng#p25)).
 Primary leaders and teachers support parents in this responsibility as follows:

-* Ensure that Primary lessons, singing time, and service and activities bless children and their families.
+* Ensure that Primary lessons, singing time, and service and activities help children follow the example of the Savior.
 * Help children prepare for baptism and confirmation.
 * Help boys prepare for priesthood ordination.
 * Help children prepare to receive a limited-use temple recommend and temple ordinances.